ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 gulp.task('default', ['sass', 'js', 'watch']);
 ```

-Inside `functions.php` file, we can enqueue the final JavaSript file (`app.min.js`) as:
+Inside `functions.php` theme file, enqueue the final JavaSript file (`app.min.js`) as:

 ```php
 wp_enqueue_script( 'app-javascript', get_template_directory_uri() . '/js/app.min.js', array(), '20120206', true );
 ```

-We can remove other files enqueue as we already concatenated them using `gulp concat` task above.
-Including one file will speed up our website and improve performance as we should always do instead of loading too many files whether they are CSS or JavaScipt files.
+We can remove other enqueued files as we already concatenated them using `gulp concat` task above.
+Including one file will speed up and improve website performance instead of loading too many files.

-We can end up with the `gulp_wordpress_scripts` function inside `functions.php` that is looks like this:
+The enqueue function inside `functions.php` will end up to looks like this:

 ```php
 /**